emqx/blog/en/202103/verifying-kuiper-stream-processing-with-mqtt-x.md

 }
 ```

 After clicking the `Submit` button, we have successfully created a rule.
 So far, we have completed the Kuiper data stream and rule configuration.
-Next we will use MQTT X to test and verify Kuiper's stream processing capabilities.
+Next we will use MQTTX to test and verify Kuiper's stream processing capabilities.

-### The use of MQTT X
+### The use of MQTTX

-Once the download and installation is complete, we open MQTT X and create a new connection called `edge1` to an EMQX Edge with the same configuration as the Kuiper Source.
+Once the download and installation is complete, we open MQTTX and create a new connection called `edge1` to an EMQX Edge with the same configuration as the Kuiper Source.
 After testing the connection successfully, we go to the `Scripts` page and use the example script provided below to generate the simulation data.

 ```javascript
 /**